Curious about the GI Bill? Learn more about this valuable resource for free veteran education with this guide from Post University.

 Post University wants all veterans to make the most out of this important benefit.
-By fully understanding the GI Bill and how it may apply to your education, you can ensure you are making the most of this option to pay for your schooling.
+By fully understanding the benefits of the GI Bill and how it may apply to your education, you can ensure you are making the most of this option to pay for your schooling.

 Download your Military Service Member’s Guide to learn everything you need to

 There are several GI Bill benefits that are quite generous.
 Depending on the program you qualify to receive, the benefits may include money to pay for your tuition and fees while in college.
 You may also get a monthly housing allowance and a stipend for books and other supplies.

 What Are the Different Versions of the GI Bill?

 The GI Bill has several different programs available to veterans.
 You may qualify for just one of these, or you may qualify for several.
 Make sure you understand them all to get your full benefit amount.

 Post 9/11 GI Bill

 The most commonly used GI Bill version currently is the Post-9/11 GI Bill.
 After September 11, 2001, the government approved an addition to the GI Bill that allowed any service member to receive benefits as long as they served at least 90 days of active duty starting September 10, 2001.
 This benefit is up to 36 months of help.
 As of January 1, 2013, veterans had 15 years after their last 90-day active-duty period to use this benefit.
 Additionally, the Post 9/11 GI Bill is the first version of the GI-Bill to provide an opportunity for eligible service members to transfer all or a portion of their GI-Bill benefits to their spouse or dependent children.